Buczek05/JAVA-Projekt-Wyklady/SPEC.md

 12. `display <pause|resume>` - Controls the real-time display
     - `display pause` - Temporarily stops the automatic screen refresh
     - `display resume` - Restarts the automatic screen refresh
+13. `pause` - Pauses the game simulation
+    - Stops city data updates and random events
+    - Shows "*** GAME PAUSED ***" in the UI
+    - All commands remain available during pause
+14. `resume` - Resumes the game simulation after it has been paused
+    - Continues city data updates and random events
-13. `help` - Displays general help information about all commands
+15. `help` - Displays general help information about all commands
-14. `help <command>` - Displays detailed help for a specific command
+16. `help <command>` - Displays detailed help for a specific command
     - Includes usage, description, examples, and parameters
-15. `colors <on|off>` - Enables or disables colored output
+17. `colors <on|off>` - Enables or disables colored output
     - Makes the interface more readable with color-coded information
-16. `exit` - Exits the game
+18. `exit` - Exits the game

 ## Stats Display
 The stats command shows: